protoloft/klipper_z_calibration/README.md

 using Klipper.
 There is no need for a manual Z offset or first layer calibration any more.
-It is possible to change any variable in the printer from the temperature, the nozzle, the flex plate, any modding on the print head or bed or even changing the Z endstop position value in the klipper configuration.
+It is possible to change any variable in the printer from the temperature, the nozzle, the flex plate, any modding on the print head or bed or even changing the Z endstop position value in the Klipper configuration.
 Any of these changes or even all of them together do **not** affect the first layer at all.

 Here is a small video for a demonstration: